 Sport

-The sports world is becoming increasingly colorful.
+The world of sports is becoming increasingly colourful.
 More and more Moroccans, Surinamese, Turks and other newcomers are finding their way to the many sports clubs, schools and institutions in Europe.
-Yet it is striking that immigrants still participate much less in sports than natives and that the turnover among immigrant members of sports clubs is quite high.
-Immigrants are already completely underrepresented in sports.
-The integration of immigrants in sports, just like in the rest of society, is not a self-evident matter.
-By paying extra attention to the integration of immigrants into sports, integration can be promoted and problems can be prevented.
-For this reason, AtlasBridges has created a theme program about sports and immigrants.
+However, it is noticeable that immigrants still do much less sports than natives and that the turnover of immigrant members of sports clubs is quite high.
+In the sports framework, immigrants are completely underrepresented.
+The integration of immigrants in sports, just like in the rest of society, is not something that can be taken for granted.
+By paying extra attention to the integration of immigrants in sports, integration can be promoted and problems can be prevented.
+For this reason, AtlasBridges has created a theme programme about sports and immigrants.

 Sports & Exercise

-In the last decade, sport and exercise have been embraced as a catalyst in policy themes such as health, prevention, quality of life, integration and neighborhood approach.
-This development has not left the sport untouched.
+In the last decade, sports and exercise have been embraced as a catalyst in policy themes such as health, prevention, liveability, integration and neighbourhood approach.
+This development has not left sports untouched.
 Sports and youth policy have nevertheless remained two relatively separate circuits.
-Now that municipalities will take control of the youth system on January 1, 2015, the time seems right to take advantage of the opportunities and possibilities that club sports have.
+Now that municipalities will be given control over the youth system on 1 January 2015, the time seems ripe to make use of the opportunities and possibilities that club sports have.

 Theme year 2023

 Most status holders who come to live in the municipality have great resilience.
 They are relatively young and motivated to actively participate in Dutch society.
-However, a number of health risks are known, such as substance use and an increased risk of diabetes and other chronic conditions.
-The health of status holders is not a given, but can be positively influenced by focusing on prevention in a broad sense.
-Quickly guiding people, providing information, early detection, accessible facilities and good care help them maintain good health.
-Having a meaningful daytime activity such as work, education or other forms of participation also has a major influence on health.
-Just like with other residents, attention to a healthy lifestyle is also important to prevent health complaints and health inequalities in the (longer) term.
-Focusing on prevention can reduce care and support costs, the use of social assistance and other municipal facilities in this sense.
-Above all, health has a positive influence on the social participation and integration of status holders.
+However, a number of health risks are known, such as substance abuse and an increased risk of diabetes and other chronic conditions.
+The health of status holders is not a given, but can be positively influenced by focusing on prevention in the broadest sense.
+Quickly familiarizing people, providing information, early detection, low-threshold facilities and good care help to maintain good health.
+Having a meaningful daily activity such as work, education or other forms of participation also has a major influence on health.
+Just like with other residents, attention to a healthy lifestyle is also important to prevent health complaints and health disadvantages in the (longer) term.
+Focusing on prevention can reduce care and support costs, the need for social assistance and other municipal facilities in this sense.
+Health has a positive influence on the social participation and integration of status holders above all.
 Many municipalities therefore invest in a healthy lifestyle with a view to vital and active citizens.

 Obesity

 There are specific health risks for refugees in the Netherlands.
 A number of common health problems are explained in more detail below.
 The various lifestyle aspects and health skills that play a role in these health risks are also discussed.
-2.1 Health risks and disease Overweight and obesity Refugees are more likely to be overweight.
-There is a direct relationship with unhealthy eating habits, poor command of the Dutch language, lack of meaningful daily activities and inactivity.
-Before the conflict, the number of obese people in Syria was higher than in the Netherlands: 23.5% versus 19.8%.
-Overweight and obesity are not very common in Eritrea, the number of people who suffer from this is considerably lower, namely 4.1%.
+2.1 Health risks and illness Overweight and obesity Refugees are more likely to be overweight.
+There is a direct relationship with unhealthy eating habits, poor command of the Dutch language, not having a meaningful daily occupation and inactivity.
+The number of people with obesity in Syria was higher before the conflict than in the Netherlands: 23.5% versus 19.8%.
+Overweight and obesity are not common in Eritrea, the number of people who suffer from them is considerably lower, namely 4.1%.
 However, this group is on average less educated and that poses additional health risks.
-Moreover, there is a risk that these newcomers will adopt the unhealthy aspects of the Western lifestyle.
-This makes them more likely to develop obesity.
-Overweight and obese people have an increased risk of diabetes, cardiovascular disease or other chronic conditions.
+In addition, there is a risk that these newcomers will adopt the unhealthy aspects of the Western lifestyle.
+As a result, they are more likely to develop overweight.
+People who are overweight and obese have an increased risk of diabetes, cardiovascular disease or other chronic diseases.

-The sub-agreement 'Inclusive sports and exercise' of the National Sports Agreement is about ensuring that everyone in the Netherlands, regardless of age, gender, income or ethnic background, can participate with pleasure and make their own sports choices.
+The 'Inclusive sports and exercise' sub-agreement of the National Sports Agreement aims to ensure that everyone in the Netherlands, regardless of age, gender, income or ethnic background, can participate with pleasure and make their own sports choices.

 The participation of girls with a non-Western migration background is relatively low.
 For example, 40 percent of girls with a non-Western migration background are members of a sports club, compared to 65 percent of boys with a non-Western migration background and three quarters of boys and girls without a migration background.

-This fact sheet maps out the factors that influence the sports and exercise participation of teenage girls with status holders.
+This fact sheet maps out the factors that influence the sports and exercise participation of status holder teenage girls.

-Based on interviews with youth and sports professionals, four factors were distinguished that influence the sports and exercise participation of status holders and newcomer teenage girls:
+Based on interviews with youth and sports professionals, four factors were identified that influence the sports and exercise participation of status holders and newcomer teenage girls:

-The results can be supportive in formulating inclusive sports and exercise policies aimed at increasing the accessibility of sports and exercise for teenage girls with a non-Western migration background.
+The results can be used to support the formulation of inclusive sports and exercise policies aimed at increasing the accessibility of sports and exercise for teenage girls with a non-Western migration background.